Skip to main content

 Who the audit makes the most sense for

-Typically where a setup error or process blind spot means damage, an incident or an operational complication.
+A security audit is typically worthwhile where a setup error or process blind spot can lead to loss, an incident or an operational complication.

 Production and industry